 Bes Worship outside Egypt

-At the end of the 6th century BC, images of Bes began to spread across the Achaemenid Empire, which Egypt belonged to at the time.
+At the end of the 6th century BC, images of Bes began to spread across the Achaemenid Empire, which Egypt belonged to.
 Images of Bes have been found in the Persian capital of Susa and as far away as central Asia.
 Over time, the picture of Bes became more Persian in style, as they depicted him wearing Persian clothes and headdresses.

 Iconography